 About the Wine Uncensored episode

-Lia Poveda, export manager for Glenelly Estate of South Africa will be joining John Sporing, founder of A Life Well Drunk, for a WineUncensored virtual tasting on March 4, 2021 at 6 PM USET.
-This will be one of four episodes in March as we celebrate Women’s History Month!
+Lia Poveda, export manager for Glenelly Estate of South Africa joined John Sporing, founder of A Life Well Drunk, for a WineUncensored virtual tasting on March 4, 2021.
+This was the first of four episodes in March in celebration of Women’s History Month!

-In our conversation with Lia, we will be guided through four (with an optional fifth) of their wines:
+In our conversation with Lia, we were guided through four (with an optional fifth) of their wines:

 - Glass Collection Chardonnay